hoplaahei/hoplaahei.github.io/_posts/2015-08-14-it-is-better-to-navigate-using-the-mouse-when-only-one-hand-is-available.md

 title: "Lite-weight" window manager developers: stop making it hard to use a computer with one hand
 ---

+I wouldn't even be arsed to make a whole post about this, but in my quest to find a portable and unbloated window manager, I've noticed one too many websites and forum posts from developers taking great pride in the fact their window manager has limited to no mouse support at all.
+Look here, being forced to hold onto MOD key + trackpoint on my Thinkpad just to raise a window when I'm using one hand makes your window manager automatically crap.
+Fair enough, you gave up your time to make it for free, and no one forced me to waste 10 minutes of my life installing and quickly deleting it, but please stop trying to push the arcane and academically dishonest idea that mouse usage is better of eradicated from a computer work-flow.

 A great deal of casual computing tasks are comfortably done with only one hand.
 In fact, I often go for hours on end operating solely with the laptop trackpoint to read content aggregator websites.
 Some examples of when it is comfortabler for me to only operate a laptop with one hand are when I'm:

 -  flicking through physical documents